wqking/eventpp/doc/orderedqueuelist.md

 <a id="a2_1"></a>
 ## Description

-OrderedQueueList is a utility class that sorts the events in an EventQueue in certain order.
+`OrderedQueueList` is a utility class that sorts the events in an EventQueue in certain order.
-With OrderedQueueList, we can dispatch events in certain order such as in priority order.
+With `OrderedQueueList`, we can dispatch events in certain order such as in priority order.
-This class is used by the QueueList policy.
-See [document of policies](policies.md) for details.
+This class is used with the `QueueList` policy.
+See [document of policies](policies.md) for details and how to implement new `QueueList`.

+Warning: `OrderedQueueList` is not efficient since it simply inherits from `std::list` and sorts the full list on each `splice`.
+To use it in performance critical applications, you should implement your own version with sophisticated algorithm.

 <a id="a2_2"></a>
 ## API reference